Enterprise Manager logoEM: App Deployment > Applications

 The Desktop App Only section provides configuration options specific to deploying and running BBj desktop applications.
 It allows you to define Java Arguments, select platform-specific JREs (Linux, Windows, macOS), and configure network settings such as Remote Host and Ports.
 Options like Standalone JVM, Socket Compression, and Look and Feel give further control over how the desktop app runs and communicates.
 Additionally, settings like Create Shortcut, Display Load Image, and Display Run Message enhance the end-user experience during app startup.
 These configurations ensure the desktop application is optimized, portable, and tailored for the target platform and network environment.

-Desktop App Only properties
+Desktop App Only Properties List

 Setting Description